Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 Simply upload these to gradescope for credit. *Warning: Do not provide tokens for other students in the class.* If we happen to catch you, this will be considered a failing grade in the course, as per our course plagiarism policy.

+5:00 PM: At present the test will only work if you submit all 5 tokens, but I'll be fixing this very soon.

 Tokens are due 3/2/2016 at 11:59 PM, barring any infrastructural issues that I am unable to fix due to travel.

 Submissions